EngineerDanny/engineerdanny.github.io/_projects/4_project.md

 2. **Click Edge to Select Pair**: An interactive network diagram that allows users to explore the connections between different entities.
+When an edge is clicked, the corresponding pair of entities is selected, and the data for that pair is displayed in the other plots.
+This plot helps in understanding the relationship between different entities in the data.

 3. **Normalized Abundance for Selected Pair**: A scatter plot that displays the abundance of two variables over time, providing insights into their behavior and relationship.
-4. **Select Sparsity or Observed Load**: This scatter plot visualizes the relationship between load and sparsity, which can be crucial for understanding the distribution of data points.
+This plot helps in understanding the distribution of data points for the selected pair of entities.
+The x-axis represents the abundance of the first entity, and the y-axis represents the abundance of the second entity.
+I use log transformation and min-max scaling to normalize the data.

+4. **Select Sparsity or Pearson Correlation Level**: This plot shows the sparsity of the network at different correlation levels, helping to identify the optimal level for analysis.
+You can select the sparsity level or the Pearson correlation level to see the corresponding network.
+This plot helps in understanding the sparsity of the network at different correlation levels.

-5. **Select Sparsity on Observed Load**: Similar to the third plot but with more data points, offering a detailed view of the sparsity in relation to the observed load.
+5. **Select Sparsity Difference Level or Pearson Correlation Difference Level**: Similar to the third plot but with more data points, offering a detailed view of the sparsity in relation to the correlation difference.
-6. **Select Sparsity per Load**: A line graph that represents various categories over time or another variable, highlighting the changes in sparsity with respect to the load.
+This plot helps in understanding the relationship between the sparsity of the network and the difference in the correlation levels.
+The x-axis represents the difference in the correlation levels, and the y-axis represents the difference in sparsity levels of the network.

 ## Methodology
 The data was analyzed using statistical and computational techniques to extract meaningful patterns.
 The plots were generated using data visualization tools and libraries that support the rendering of scientific data.

 ## Importance
 The visualizations provide a clear and concise way to present complex data, making it accessible to a broader audience.
 They are essential for: